Shotbow/fudawiki-files/hanafuda/games/mushi.md

 Mushi (Insect) is a 2-player hanafuda game played either with a 40-card [Mushi-bana](/en/hanafuda/patterns/mushibana) deck, which lacks the Peony and Bush Clover suits, or a standard deck with those suits simply removed.
 Some of its characteristic features are the use of the Lightning card as a wild card, relatively few yaku, and zero-sum scoring.

+# Wild Card
+In Mushi, the Lightning card can be used to capture any other individual card except another Willow.
+If it is dealt to the field at game setup, it will be captured by the first non-Willow card drawn from the deck.
+If, however, the Lightning card is the last to be drawn from the deck, it captures all remaining cards in play.

+Due to the usage of a wild card, most rounds will end with two unpaired cards - one Willow, and one that matches suit with the card captured by the Lightning.
+In this case, the last Willow will be added to the score of the player who captured the other two non-wild Willows, and the remaining card is added to the score of the player who used the Lightning.
 # Card Values
 The values of each card in Mushi are the same as in [Hachi-Hachi](/en/hanafuda/games/hachi-hachi), though the reduction in suits leads to different distributions of those card types.
 |Card Type|Value|Number in Deck|